solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 ```

 ### Disable key-based auth (optional)
-You can disable key-based authentication by setting `disableLocalAuth` *true* in the service bus namespace resource under `properties` in Bicep.
+You can disable key-based authentication by setting `disableLocalAuth` *true* in the Service Bus namespace resource under `properties` in Bicep.

 ```bicep
 resource serviceBus 'Microsoft.ServiceBus/namespaces@2021-11-01' = {